-According to GlobalData’s Technology Foresights, which plots the S-curve for the retail industry using innovation intensity models built on over 128,000 patents, there are 70+ innovation areas that will shape the future of the industry.
+According to GlobalData’s Technology Foresights, which uses over 115,000 patents to analyze innovation intensity for the retail industry, there are 50+ innovation areas that will shape the future of the industry.

 A blockchain can be defined as a distributed database, which distributes data in a digital format electronically.
 A blockchain stores data in the form of blocks linked together in a chain.
 A transaction is a transfer, contract, agreement, or exchange of assets between multiple parties.
 A transaction on a blockchain is the transmission of data over the computer network of a blockchain system.

 GlobalData’s analysis also uncovers the companies at the forefront of each innovation area and assesses the potential reach and impact of their patenting activity across different applications and geographies.
-According to GlobalData, there are 10+ companies, spanning technology vendors, established retail companies, and up-and-coming start-ups engaged in the development and application of transaction data blockchain.
+According to GlobalData, there are 30+ companies, spanning technology vendors, established retail companies, and up-and-coming start-ups engaged in the development and application of transaction data blockchain.

 Key players in transaction data blockchain – a disruptive innovation in the retail industry

-‘Application diversity’ measures the number of different applications identified for each relevant patent and broadly splits companies into either ‘niche’ or ‘diversified’ innovators.
+‘Application diversity’ measures the number of applications identified for each patent.
+It broadly splits companies into either ‘niche’ or ‘diversified’ innovators.

-‘Geographic reach’ refers to the number of different countries each relevant patent is registered in and reflects the breadth of geographic application intended, ranging from ‘global’ to ‘local’.
+‘Geographic reach’ refers to the number of countries each patent is registered in.
+It reflects the breadth of geographic application intended, ranging from ‘global’ to ‘local’.

 Patent volumes related to transaction data blockchain